 - Fish: Crab, lobster, salmon, tuna, and shrimp.

-- Starches, cereals, and grains: Potatoes, gluten-free bread, quinoa, brown rice, tortilla chips, and popcorn.
+- Starches, cereals, and grains: Potatoes, gluten free bread, quinoa, brown rice, tortilla chips, and popcorn.

-High FODMAP foods (things to avoid) include:
+High FODMAP foods to avoid, include:

 - Fruits: Blackberries, watermelon, prunes, peaches, dates, and avocados.

-- Fats: Almonds, cashews, pistachios, avocado.
+- Fats: Almonds, cashews, pistachios, and avocado

-- Starches, cereals, and grains: Beans, lentils, wheat and gluten-based bread, rye, muffins, pastries, and pasta.
+- Starches, cereals, and grains: Beans, lentils, wheat, and gluten-based bread, rye, muffins, pastries, and pasta.

-It is important to talk to a doctor or dietitian before starting a low FODMAP diet.
-They are not typically recommended for long-term use because they eliminate some essential nutrient-rich foods.
+It is essential to talk to a doctor or dietitian before starting a low FODMAP diet.
+Doctors do not typically recommend this diet plan for long-term use, as it eliminates some essential, nutrient-rich foods.

 - continued gut symptoms despite lifestyle and diet changes